holycrap872/ucls-ml-ai/CourseMaterial/00_introduction/04_turing_article/shortened_article_20m.md

 without special "coaching." ...
 Processes that are learnt do not produce a hundred percent certainty of result; if they did they could not be unlearnt.

-It is probably wise to include a random element in a learning machine.
-A random element is rather useful when we are searching for a solution of some problem.
-Suppose for instance we wanted to find a number between 50 and 200 which was equal to the square of the sum of its digits, we might start at 51 then try 52 and go on until we got a number that worked.
-Alternatively we might choose numbers at random until we got a good one.
+...

-This method has the advantage that it is unnecessary to keep track of the values that have been tried, but the disadvantage that one may try the same one twice, but this is not very important if there are several solutions.
-The systematic method has the disadvantage that there may be an enormous block without any solutions in the region which has to be investigated first, Now the learning process may be regarded as a search for a form of behaviour which will satisfy the teacher (or some other criterion).
+Now the learning process may be regarded as a search for a form of behaviour which will satisfy the teacher (or some other criterion).
 Since there is probably a very large number of satisfactory solutions the random method seems to be better than the systematic.
 It should be noticed that it is used in the analogous process of evolution.